Strategic Sourcing Specialist

 Please read the Application Instructions before applying

-Purchasing, strategic sourcing, tendering, commodity management, contract negotiation and contract management are some of the areas of expertise of the Strategic Sourcing Specialist, Purchasing Services we seek.
+Purchasing, strategic sourcing, tendering, project management, commodity management, contract negotiation and contract management are some of the areas of expertise of the Strategic Sourcing Specialist, Purchasing Services we seek.

-Reporting to the Manager, Purchasing Services, you will lead strategic sourcing initiatives to establish various contracts to support the University’s teaching, research and operations.
-You are expected to lead competitive bidding projects, provide outstanding customer services and professional sourcing expertise to internal business units, follow a disciplined approach with adherence to the Broader Public Sector (BPS) Procurement Directive, the University’s policies and procedures and contracting and tendering laws, and develop creative solutions to meet client’s needs and expectations.
+Reporting to the Manager, Purchasing Services, you will lead strategic sourcing initiatives to establish complex contracts to support the University’s teaching, research and operations.
+You are expected to lead competitive bidding projects, provide outstanding customer services and professional sourcing expertise to internal business units, follow a disciplined approach with adherence to the Broader Public Sector (BPS) Procurement Directive and applicable trade agreements, the University’s policies and procedures and contracting and tendering laws, and develop creative solutions to meet client’s needs and expectations.

 The role of Strategic Sourcing Specialist has direct accountability for the successful execution of sourcing strategies and plans and meeting project timelines.
 You will also strive to seek a balance between satisfying the procurement needs and requirements of the business units in a cost-efficient way, while maintaining the high standards of business ethics and legislative compliance of the University’s procurement process.